 LAWS 628Estate Planning & Drafting2

 A student must write a substantial paper — or a series of shorter writings that together comprise a substantial amount of written work — on a topic or topics related to tax.
-(If a student writes a substantial paper, the student may use that paper to satisfy the School of Law's advanced writing requirement, provided that the work meets the guidelines for the Advanced Writing Requirement as set forth in the academic catalog Academic Regulations, section I.E.) The topic or topics for the written work used to satisfy this requirement must be approved by the concentration director.
-A paper written for a journal may qualify, if the topic is approved by the concentration director.
+The topic or topics for the written work used to satisfy this requirement must be approved by the certificate Directors.
+A paper written for a journal may qualify, if the topic is approved by the certificate Directors.